lindacom/C.NET/README.md

 Constructors
 ----------------

+Constructor is a method in  class that is executed when an instance of the class is created.
 Construcors run immediately when a class is instantiated.
 Put them after the properties.

+A default constructor has the same name as the class. e.g

+public class School() {
 public School() {}
+}

 You can put arguments inside the construtor